-3.2.1 Variable Importance based Tree-based algorithm
+3.2.1 Tree-based algorithm for Assessing Variable Importance

-Of the algorithms whose classification performance is compared in this study, bagging, AdaBoost, gradient boosting, random forest, and extreme gradient boosting, which are made based on the tree model, are all referred to as tree-based algorithms.
-When classifying a specific response variable, these algorithms numerically calculate which explanatory variable has the most influence, which is called variable importance (Gregorutti et al. (2017)).
-Variable importance increases as the reduction of the Gini coefficient or the sum of squared errors, an impurity metric, increases.
-Particularly, in extreme gradient boosting, variable importance is calculated based on three measurement criteria: gain, cover, and frequency.
+In this study, the classification performance of five tree-based algorithms, namely bagging, AdaBoost, gradient boosting, random forest, and extreme gradient boosting, was compared.
+Each algorithm computes variable importance to determine which explanatory variable has the most influence on the response variable [44].
+Variable importance increases as the reduction of the Gini coefficient or the sum of squared errors increases.
+In extreme gradient boosting, variable importance is calculated using three measurement criteria: gain, cover, and frequency.

-Let us examine several figures.
-Fig. 15 shows graphs of the error calculated when applying random forest based on the training data at each survey site.
-In the legend, OOB (out-of-bag) error refers to the error obtained by using the remaining data not included in sampling with replacement, which allows duplication, from the training data as validation data (Genuer, R. and Poggi, J. M. (2020)).
-The other items in the legend indicate the probability of an incorrect answer calculated as the error for each category when the dominant algae is arbitrarily classified as cyanophytes, diatoms, chlorophytes, and other algae for each specific individual.
-Fig. 15 shows that each error converges to a specific value as the number of tree models used in random forest increases.
-And the probability of error is the lowest when probabilistically judging that the dominant algae are diatoms.
-This proves the fact that during the survey period, time points when diatoms were the dominant algae were the most frequent.
-Extreme gradient boosting can conduct cross-validation tests on its own, the graphs for which are shown in Fig. 16.
-Through this, the point showing the smallest mlogloss error value can be set as the best iteration.
-As shown in Fig. 16, for the training data, the mlogloss error value continues to decrease with each iteration, whereas for the test data, the mlogloss error value increases after a certain point, which indicates overfitting (Roelofs et al. (2019)).
-Hence, an advantage of extreme gradient boosting is that it can reduce the risk of overfitting through cross validation.
+Figure 18 presents graphs of the error calculated when applying the random forest algorithm based on the training data at each sampling site.
+The OOB (out-of-bag) error in the legend refers to the error obtained by using the remaining data not included in sampling with replacement, which allows duplication, from the training data as validation data [45] The other items in the legend indicate the probability of an incorrect answer calculated as the error for each category when the dominant algae are classified as cyanophytes, diatoms, chlorophytes, or other algae.
+Figure 18 demonstrates that each error converges to a specific value as the number of tree models used in random forest increases.
+The probability of error is the lowest when probabilistically judging that the dominant algae are diatoms.
+This confirms that the most frequent time points during the survey period were those when diatoms dominated.
+Figure 19 presents the cross-validation tests conducted by extreme gradient boosting, wherein the point indicating the smallest mlogloss error value was considered as the best iteration.
+As illustrated in Fig. 19, the mlogloss error value progressively decreased with each iteration for the training data, but increased after a certain point for the test data, indicating overfitting [46].
+Therefore, one of the advantages of extreme gradient boosting is that it reduces the risk of overfitting through cross-validation.